 Cultural values: Do they define me?

+The following post was written by YWCA Racial Justice Program Coordinator Nell Fleming.
+As we celebrate Black History Month, Nell's insights lend to the larger cultural and racial dialogue the YWCA of Charleston wishes to promote this and every month as part of our mission to eliminate racism and empower women.
 One of the reasons my parents cited in their argument against my marriage to a black man, was that we were from two different cultural backgrounds (which they pointed out would make marriage harder).
 They gave me statistical evidence that persons who marry someone who lives within a mile of where the other person grew up have an astronomically higher rate of staying together.
 I must admit, my husband and I did grow up 380 miles apart – he in an urban all black setting, and I in a rural mostly white setting.
 We do have very different cultural backgrounds in that respect.
 However, when I traveled to Japan in 1990 and experienced the shock of some of my friends’ parents upon seeing a photo of me and my fiancĂ©, I calmly explained that we were both American and that we had the same culture and values.
 This was something of a revelation in such a homogeneous country where people view culture and language to be synonymous with ancestry and ethnicity.
 They accepted it to the extent that I was allowed to continue having tea and be in their homes; how they really felt will forever be a mystery.

 Although my husband and I do have distinctly different communication styles and have had our share of challenges in the past 22 years, the bigger challenge for me has always been with other people who who look more like me – white women, who were my teachers and colleagues over the years.
 I have been picked on endlessly for not smiling enough, looking too serious, being too serious and even accused of being stuck up.
 My facial expressions were such a thorn in my side, I took to reading books on communication styles and looking in the mirror to practice appropriate faces so that I could be viewed as a friendlier person.
 I took a Dale Carnegie course and won an award for “most improved.”
 However, no matter how much I’ve learned, grown, adapted and practiced, my natural state of being is to show the true emotions on my face.
 If I am concentrating or tired, I look severe and, to my dismay, almost angry.